Ghent is one of Belgium’s glittering jewels.

 Much of the appeal of today’s Ghent is rooted in its prosperous past.

 Ghent thrived in the Middle Ages due to the Flemish cloth trade.
 During the 13th and 14th Centuries, this was one of the largest towns in Western Europe.

 Around 1482, the city came under the rule of the mighty Habsburg Empire but slipped into a slow economic decline in the centuries that followed.
 Thanks to an ambitious restoration programme over the past 20- years, Ghent’s historic core has been restored to its former medieval glory.

 WHAT LANGUAGE IS SPOKEN IN GHENT?

-Belgium has three official languages: French, Dutch and Flemish.
-In Ghent, people speak Flemish which is essentially Dutch, albeit with some different pronunciations and words.
+Belgium has three official languages: French, Dutch and German.
+In Ghent, people speak Flemish which is essentially a dialect if Dutch with some different pronunciations and words.
 However, many people will also speak English as a second language.

 Top 5 Things to Do in Ghent in One Day

 To help you on your way, here is a map with my pick of the best things to do in Ghent.
 For an interactive map, simply click here or on the image itself.